MisakaNA/FinalProject/src/README.md

 ----------------------------------------------------------------
 **Copyright**

-This project is developed by Yumeng Sun, all development process are finished on 12/13/2021. **AGPL-3.0 License** is set for this project.
+This project is developed by Yumeng Sun, all development processes are finished on 12/13/2021. **AGPL-3.0 License** is set for this project.

 For any douts, bugs and questions, please contact Yumeng Sun at ys5046@nyu.edu.